vongosling/dependency-mediator/README.md

 ## Background

-As we know,when we are developing a java project,getting used to use maven dependency plugin(if maven project) to solve the jar conflicting problem,you may be using maven dependency plugin：
+As we know,when we are developing a java project,getting used to use maven dependency plugin to solve the jar conflicting problem,may be using maven dependency plugin：

     mvn dependency:tree -Dverbose -DoutputFile=out.txt -DoutputType=dot